 - Conducting a detailed, independent investigation into the circumstances of your accident and securing important evidence and documents we can use in your case.

 - Identifying liable parties and potential sources of compensation (such as insurance coverage).

 - Working with expert witnesses who can help us build a strong, persuasive case on your behalf.

-  To protect your health and your rights, you should take the following steps after a workplace accident:
+To protect your health and your rights, you should take the following steps after a maritime workplace accident:

 - Seek medical attention immediately.

 - Verbally notify your employer of the accident and injury as soon as possible.

 - Report the accident to your employer in writing when you can, and keep a copy for yourself.